Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Settle down.
 Just for a bit.
 Time doesn’t flow the same here.
 Stick around and listen to what I have to say.”

 Frankly, I had a hard time accepting that I needed a heart-to-heart conversation with myself.
 The first time, I believed it to be a fluke, but now, it seemed like something really wanted me to face my past memories.
 ‘Who sets up these strange things?
 Is it you, God of the Isekai?’
-I wanted to yell at whatever being was in charge of summoning otherworlders.
+I wanted to yell at whatever being that was responsible for summoning otherworlders.

 “Look, if you just go back there as is, you’ll just lose your nerve and get thrashed again.
 I know you.
 I am you.
 Regardless of whether you want to accept me or not.”

 “As if you could do any better?
 Mr. Slice-Everything-to-Bits?”
-I was angry, ignoring how weird it was to be literally calling yourself dumb names.
+I was angry, ignoring how weird it was to be literally calling a spinoff of myself dumb names.
 “Why don’t I tag you out, and you can deal with that Demon?
 I’m sure that you could do the job!
 You can cut anything, right?!
 You have the resolve to kill and kill your enemies without having to worry about the consequences!”

-That earned me a sock in the face.
+That earned me a sock to the face.
 I stumbled back, holding my bruised cheek.
 My eyes looked furiously at him.

 Looking at his fist, ‘Claude’ sighed pensively.

 That was certainly an understatement.
-The man in front of me had been the key factor in bringing the downfall of another country, having been tricked into doing so.
-And even after he had found out, he had failed the one person he had promised to protect, the previous incarnation of Chrysanthemum.
+The man in front of me had been the key factor in bringing the downfall of another nation, having been tricked into doing so.
+And even after he had found out, he failed the one person he promised to protect, the previous incarnation of Chrysanthemum.